List of NASCAR race wins by Hendrick Motorsports: Xfinity Series

 Rick Hendrick's first NASCAR win came in 1983 in the then-Sportsman Series at Charlotte Motor Speedway with Dale Earnhardt driving.
 Hendrick had purchased a stake in the team with Robert Gee as the primary owner.

 Hendrick Motorsports fielded entries in the renamed Busch Series from 1984 to 1990, and again from 2000 to 2007.
 In 2003, Ricky Hendrick was listed as the primary owner of the No. 5, which Brian Vickers drove to three victories and the 2003 series championship.
 Following the conclusion of the 2007 season, Hendrick and JR Motorsports (owned by Dale Earnhardt Jr.) officially combined Xfinity Series operations.
 The No. 5 Chevrolet began running full-time under the JR Motorsports banner in 2008, and the team received engines and technical support from Hendrick.
 With the merger, Rick Hendrick became a part owner in the team.
 Hendrick Motorsports returned to the series in 2009 to field the No. 80 for Tony Stewart at Daytona, which Stewart drove to Hendrick's 26th and final victory in the series.

+Hendrick returned the now Xfinity Series in a part-time basis from 2022 to 2025.